Gallium(III) oxide

-Gallium(III) oxide is an inorganic compound and ultra-wide bandgap semiconductor with the formula Ga2O3.
-It is actively studied for applications in power electronics, phosphors, and gas sensing.
+Gallium(III) oxide is an inorganic compound with the formula Ga2O3.
+A ultra-wide-bandgap semiconductor, it has been studied for applications in power electronics, phosphors, and gas sensing.
 The compound has several polymorphs, of which the monoclinic β-phase is the most stable.
-The β-phase’s bandgap of 4.7–4.9 eV and large-area, native substrates make it a promising competitor to GaN and SiC-based power electronics applications and solar-blind UV photodetectors.
-Ga2O3 exhibits reduced thermal conductivity and electron mobility by an order of magnitude compared to GaN and SiC, but is predicted to be significantly more cost-effective due to being the only wide-bandgap material capable of being grown from melt. β-Ga2O3 is thought to be radiation hard which makes it promising for military and space applications.

 Preparation

-Gallium trioxide is precipitated in hydrated form upon neutralization of acidic or basic solution of gallium salt.
-Also, it is formed on heating gallium in air or by thermally decomposing gallium nitrate at 200–250 ˚C.
+Hydrated gallium trioxide precipitated upon neutralization of acidic or basic solution of gallium salt.
+Also, it is formed on heating gallium in air or by thermally decomposing gallium nitrate at 200–250 °C.

-Crystalline Ga2O3 can occur in five polymorphs, α, β, γ, δ, and ε.
+Crystalline Ga2O3 occur in five polymorphs, α, β, γ, δ, and ε.
 Of these polymorphs β-Ga2O3 is the most thermodynamically stable phase at standard temperature and pressure while α-Ga2O3 is the most stable polymorph under high pressures.